 A screened-in porch can be a very popular method of extending living space from the inside to the outside of a home.
-Designing a porch for your family’s needs is a matter of deciding how the space will be utilized and the building materials desired.
+Designing a porch for your family’s needs is a matter of deciding how the porch will be utilized and the building materials needed.
 Here are some steps to design your own screened-in porch.

 Measure the existing porch, or if there is no porch, measure where you anticipate placing it.

 In many areas, any building construction that results in a building or room that is subsequently attached to an existing structure is required to have a building permit.
 Before you begin planning for your screened-in porch, investigate whether you will be required to obtain a permit.
 If so, this could make a difference in what kind of enclosure you decide to construct.

 Decide if the enclosed porch will be used primarily as an extended playroom for children, a conversation area for adults, or anything else.
 Also, determine if the goal is to create a room that can be used throughout the year or primarily during warm weather months when the screens can be left in place.
 Decide if the room will have the flooring installed, windows, and a door or if it will be left unfurnished.
 Consider if there will be a need for storage or cabinets and if plumbing or electrical will also be needed.